krzemienski/awesome-from-stars/README.md

 * [hyperoslo/Aftermath](https://github.com/hyperoslo/Aftermath): :crystal_ball: Stateless message-driven micro-framework in Swift.
 * [ag-ui-protocol/ag-ui](https://github.com/ag-ui-protocol/ag-ui): AG-UI: the Agent-User Interaction Protocol.
 Bring Agents into Frontend Applications.
 * [ag2ai/ag2](https://github.com/ag2ai/ag2): AG2 (formerly AutoGen): The Open-Source AgentOS.
 Join us at: https://discord.gg/sNGSwQME3x
+* [msitarzewski/agency-agents](https://github.com/msitarzewski/agency-agents): A complete AI agency at your fingertips - From frontend wizards to Reddit community ninjas, from whimsy injectors to reality checkers.
+Each agent is a specialized expert with personality, processes, and proven deliverables.
 * [portainer/agent](https://github.com/portainer/agent): The Portainer agent
 * [vercel-labs/agent-browser](https://github.com/vercel-labs/agent-browser): Browser automation CLI for AI agents
 * [strands-agents/agent-builder](https://github.com/strands-agents/agent-builder): An example agent demonstrating streaming, tool use, and interactivity from your terminal.
 This agent builder can help you to build your own agents and tools.